International Federation of Landscape Architects

 5. STOCKHOLM'S MODERN LANDSCAPES

-How: Walking tour, total walking distance approx. 2 km
+How: Walking tour, total walking distance approx. 2km

 6. STOCKHOLM'S MODERN LANDSCAPES

-Where: Liljeholmskajen – Årstaskogen – Hammarby Sjöstad
+Where: Liljeholmskajen – Årstabergsparken – Hammarby Sjöstad

 How: Walking tour, total walking distance approx. 5 km

 About: This tour takes you through two of the bigger developments areas of Stockholm from early 2000s.
-Both Liljeholmskajen and Hammarby sjöstad are built on former industrial land, but have been transformed into new residential areas right outside of the central parts of Stockholm. Årstaskogen is an important nature reserve with a large continuous biotope and has great ecological values.
+Both Liljeholmskajen and Hammarby sjöstad are built on former industrial land, but have been transformed into new residential areas right outside of the central parts of Stockholm.
+In close connection to Liljeholmskajen the mountainpark Årstabergsparken links the residential developments to Årstaskogen, and since its recent refurbishment acts as an important park of the eara. Årstaskogen is an important nature reserve with a large continuous biotope and has great ecological values.
 The natural area is unique in the inner urban region.

 7. STOCKHOLM'S MODERN LANDSCAPES

-Where: Norra Djurgårdsstaden (The Royal Seaport)
+Where: Norra Djurgårdsstaden (The Royal Seaport).

 How: Walking tour, total walking distance approx. 2-3 km

 About: This tour visits the Stockholm Royal Seaport which is one of the largest urban development areas in northen Europe with 12,000 new homes and 35,000 workplaces.
 Planning work started in the early 2000s.
 The area runs along the waterline of the Baltic Sea, lies next door to the Royal National City Park and is just ten minutes away from central Stockholm by bicycle.
 The industrial site around the gasworks has been transformed into an urban district that interacts with port operations and the existing residential areas.
 In this area new processes and solutions are tested and developed for a more sustainable future.
+Several recent projects will be presented on site.

 8. STOCKHOLM'S MODERN LANDSCAPES